machanism-org/machai/ghostwriter/src/assembly/files/README.txt

 - gw.home
   - Description: Home directory used to locate gw.properties by default.
-  - Default: projectDir if provided, else current working directory.
+  - Default: projectDir if provided; otherwise current working directory.
   - Usage: java -Dgw.home=. -jar gw.jar ...

 CLI options summary
-- -h, --help
-  - Show help and exit.
+- -h, --help: Show help and exit.

-- -d, --projectDir <path>
-  - Root directory for file processing.
+- -d, --projectDir <path>: Root directory for file processing.

-- -t, --threads <count>
-  - Degree of concurrency for processing.
+- -t, --threads <count>: Degree of concurrency for processing.

-- -m, --model <provider:model>
-  - GenAI provider/model selection.
+- -m, --model <provider:model>: GenAI provider/model selection.

-- -i, --instructions[=<text|url|file:...>]
-  - System instructions.
-  - If used without a value, reads multi-line stdin, continuing lines ending with "\\".

-- -g, --guidance[=<text|url|file:...>]
-  - Default guidance.
-  - If used without a value, reads multi-line stdin, continuing lines ending with "\\".

-- -e, --excludes <csv>
+- -i, --instructions[=<text|url|file:...>]: System instructions (or multi-line stdin if no value).
+- -g, --guidance[=<text|url|file:...>]: Default guidance (or multi-line stdin if no value).
-  - Comma-separated excludes.
+- -e, --excludes <csv>: Comma-separated excludes.

-- -l, --inputs
-  - Log LLM request inputs to dedicated log files.
+- -l, --logInputs: Log LLM request inputs to dedicated log files.

-- -as, --acts <path>
-  - Directory containing predefined act prompt files.
+- -as, --acts <path>: Directory containing predefined act prompt files.

-- -a, --act[=<...>]
-  - Act mode.
-If used without a value, reads multi-line stdin, continuing lines ending with "\\".

-Default guidance notes
+- -a, --act[=<...>]: Act mode prompt (or multi-line stdin if no value).

+Notes on default guidance
 - Default guidance (gw.guidance / -g) is used when a file contains no embedded "@guidance:" directives.
 - Default guidance can also be used as a centralized, repeatable instruction set for a scan run.